NodeGrid/nodegrid/README.md

 ```
 {
     "status": "SUCCESS",
-    "msg": "System user removed from the collection successfully.",
+    "msg": "System user removed from the collection successfully."
-    "data": [
-    	1
-    ]
 }
 ```